cure-lab/cure-lab.github.io/_posts/2023-06-03-logicReasoning.md

 categories: projectHome
 ---

-**Logic reasoning techniques for Boolean satisfiability (SAT) problem solving, satisfiability modulo theories (SMT) problem solving or first-order logic proving have enabled substantial advancements in many practical applications, such as verification, routing and program synthesis.
-For example, the integration of SAT solvers in electronic design automation (EDA) tools has significantly enhanced the formal verification and testing processes in circuit design.**
+This project proposes a novel approach to enhance the efficiency of logic reasoning engines, particularly those used for solving the Boolean satisfiability (SAT) problem, satisfiability modulo theories (SMT) problem, or first-order logic proving.
+These reasoning techniques have had significant impacts on various practical applications like verification, routing, and program synthesis.

-**Due to the fact that most logic reasoning problems are NP-hard, it is not possible to find a complete solution in polynomial time.
-As a result, many logic reasoning engines rely on heuristic search techniques to process problem instances that are presented in a standardized format, such as conjunctive normal form (CNF) in SAT solving.
-Although this approach has achieved impressive performance on benchmarks, it still faces challenges in solving large-scale industrial problems.
-One of the critical reasons is the dependence of the standardized format, which lacks topological information and contains redundant structures.**
+The primary challenges these engines face stem from the NP-hard nature of most logic reasoning problems, which makes it impractical to find a complete solution in polynomial time.
+These engines traditionally rely on heuristic search techniques and process problem instances in a standardized format, such as conjunctive normal form (CNF) in SAT solving.
+However, this approach has its limitations, particularly when it comes to solving large-scale industrial problems.
+One critical issue is the dependence on the standardized format, which can lack topological information and contain redundant structures.

+To address these challenges, the project proposes several key strategies:

-**To address the above issue, we firstly propose to use circuits as an alternative problem format.
-Circuits offer several advantages: a) contain rich structural information, b) can be simplified by circuit optimization tools, and c) ease of conversion from both the standardized format and the original problem.
-Secondly, we plan to develop a circuit learning framework that can capture rich and general circuit representations, which will serve as the backbone of this project.
-Thirdly, we use the information learned from the circuit to guide the heuristic search process.
-Since circuits can be mapped into the standardized format, this information can be easily integrated into the existing logic reasoning engines.
-Finally, we intend to transform the circuits to make them easier to solve and process by the logic reasoning engines as equivalent instances.**
+1. **Circuits as Alternative Problem Format**: The project first proposes to use circuits as an alternative problem format.
+Unlike the standardized formats, circuits contain rich structural information, can be simplified using circuit optimization tools, and can be easily converted from both the standardized format and the original problem.

+2. **Circuit Learning Framework**: The project aims to develop a circuit learning framework to capture rich and general circuit representations, serving as the backbone of the project.

+3. **Guided Heuristic Search**: The information learned from the circuit will be used to guide the heuristic search process.
+Given that circuits can be mapped into the standardized format, this information can be easily integrated into existing logic reasoning engines.

+4. **Circuit Transformation**: The project also plans to transform the circuits into forms that are easier for the logic reasoning engines to solve and process as equivalent instances.

-**In summary, our goal is to accelerate logic reasoning using circuit learning, analysis, and transformation.
-Our proposed approaches can be easily combined with existing logic reasoning engines to improve their efficiency.**
+In summary, the project's goal is to boost logic reasoning efficiency using circuit learning, analysis, and transformation.
+The proposed approaches are designed to integrate easily with existing heuristic-based engines, enhancing their overall efficiency.

 <hr>